EFFECTS OF VIRTUAL LEARNING ON STUDENTS

-# Tip 1: Wear Glasses, if prescribed
+Tip 1: Wear Glasses, if prescribed

-#Tip 2: Always watch screens in a well-lit room and choose the screen wisely
+Tip 2: Always watch screens in a well-lit room and choose the screen wisely

-Viewing screens in a dimly lit space, viewing screens cause increased eye strain and the risk of retinal injury.
-Another thing to note about screens is that it is best to let your child use a laptop or tablet at a medium range of 50 cms rather than a smartphone at 33 cms if they have a preference.
+Viewing screens in a dimly lit space cause increased eye strain and the risk of retinal injury.
+Another thing to note about screens is that it is best to let your child use a laptop or tablet at a medium range of 50 cm rather than a smartphone at 33 cm if they prefer.

-#Tip 3: Frequent Eye blinking
+Tip 3: Frequent Eye blinking

-#Tip 4: Take breaks regularly
+Tip 4: Take breaks regularly

-Regular breaks from screens, both for the eyes and for the body, are important. ideally, we should all follow the 20-20-20 rule, which states that we should look at an object 20 feet away from the screen for 20 seconds every 20 minutes. (see Syndrome of Computer Vision)
+Regular breaks from screens, both for the eyes and for the body, are essential. ideally, we should all follow the 20-20-20 rule, which states that we should look at an object 20 feet away from the screen for 20 seconds every 20 minutes. (see Syndrome of Computer Vision)

-These short breaks cause our eyes to concentrate on a distant object clearly and also enable the muscles of the neck to relax.
-If we consistently follow this method, despite spending the entire day in front of a computer, we will prevent eye fatigue.
+These short breaks cause our eyes to concentrate on a distant object clearly and enable the neck muscles to relax.
+If we consistently follow this method, we will prevent eye fatigue despite spending the entire day in front of a computer.
 The duration of online classes can be longer than 20 minutes, so you can not follow this rule precisely.

-#Tip 5: Limit screen time to what’s relevant
+Tip 5: Limit screen time to what’s relevant

 For different reasons, such as work, schooling, entertainment, and social relations, we need to use screens.
 Many of these tasks are also done in alternate ways.
 The use of screens should be held to a minimum and needed for less than the most essential reason.
 Stop it when possible.
 As parents, if we are glued to the smartphone’s TV, then it’s only normal for the child to want these devices to be used.
 We can’t expect to waste time on computers while the kid is reading or doing less interesting assignments.

-# Tip 6: Spend time Outdoors
+Tip 6: Spend time Outdoors

-# Tip 7: Good diet
+Tip 7: Good diet

-In the diet, these are naturally present in carrots, beetroot, mango, papaya, citrus fruits, amla, green leafy vegetables, almonds, walnuts, eggs, fish, etc. in the diet.
-Instead of having to provide supplements, it is better to take and make the child eat these vitamins in a natural form.
-However, one thing to note is that there is no positive correlation between eyesight and diet, and poor eyesight is typically undue to dietary deficiency unless it is in a very malnourished child.
+In the diet, these are naturally present in carrots, beetroot, mango, papaya, citrus fruits, amla, green leafy vegetables, almonds, walnuts, eggs, fish, etc..
+Instead of providing supplements, it is better to take and make the child eat these vitamins in a natural form.
+However, one thing to note is that there is no positive correlation between eyesight and diet.
+Poor vision is typically undue to dietary deficiency unless it is in a malnourished child.